Written and Directed by Chris Rock

 As Andre and Chelsea go through the day with Andre preparing for the wedding and doing interviews for the movie, they talk about their lives, their families and what exactly it is that they’re doing with their lives and why.
 It’s serious stuff, yeah, but there are some downright goofy moments that have you gasping with laughing such as the bachelor party where Whoopi Goldberg, Adam Sandler and Jerry Seinfeld give Andre marriage advice.
 Or Chelsea explaining her boyfriend Brad and his sexual preferences.

 It’s refreshing to be able to say that I truly didn’t think that there’s a single bad performance in the movie.
 Maybe it’s because most of the cast members are only on screen for a few minutes at a time and so were able to give their best, which they certainly did.
 Chris Rock certainly put together a diverse and eclectic cast.
 Besides those I’ve already named you also have Luis Guzman, Opie and Anthony, Taraji P. Henson, Gabourey Sidibe (who shows here as she did in “Tower Heist” that she has a definite talent for comedy) Ben Vereen and Kevin Hart.
 And there’s a really surprising cameo that takes place in a jail cell that is not only downright surrealistic but for me, was the biggest laugh in the movie.

 Rated R: And that R rating ain’t just for show.
 There’s drug and alcohol use, male and female nudity, fairly explicit sex and raw language.
-This is most definitely NOT for the kids so if you’re going to go see it, stop being cheap and spring for a babysitter.
-Leave the kids at home.
+This is most definitely NOT for the kidlets so if you’re going to hunt this up for a movie night with your significant other, put the little ones to bed first.
 And if you’ve got sensitive ears and eyes you yourself may want to give this a pass.